GiovanniSalmeri/yellow-typography/README.md

 <p align="center"><img src="typography-screenshot.png?raw=true" alt="Screenshot"></p>

+## How to install an extension

+[Download ZIP file](https://github.com/GiovanniSalmeri/yellow-typography/archive/main.zip) and copy it into your `system/extensions` folder.
+[Learn more about extensions](https://github.com/annaesvensson/yellow-update).

 ## How to style the title of the page

 Change in the template (e.g. in `layouts/default.html`) `$this->yellow->page->getHtml("titleContent")` with `$this->yellow->page->get("titleContent")` and use markdown to style the title of the page.